Lebanon: America's Proxy Front (2023–Present)

 Things that might surprise you

-The pager bombings of September 17-18, 2024 were the largest coordinated sabotage operation in modern intelligence history — thousands of devices detonated simultaneously across Lebanon, killing 42 and injuring 3,500+.
+The pager bombings of September 17-18, 2024 were the largest coordinated sabotage operation in modern intelligence history — thousands of devices detonated simultaneously across Lebanon, killing 42 and injuring 3,500+, including children and medical workers.

-Hassan Nasrallah led Hezbollah for 32 years before his assassination on September 27, 2024 — the strike leveled an entire city block in Beirut's southern suburbs.
+Hassan Nasrallah led Hezbollah for 32 years before his assassination on September 27, 2024 — the strike dropped 80+ bunker-buster bombs, leveling an entire city block in Beirut's southern suburbs.

-White phosphorus, which burns at 1,500°F and cannot be extinguished with water, was used on residential areas in southern Lebanon and the village of Yohmor.
+White phosphorus, which burns at 1,500°F and cannot be extinguished with water, was used by Israel on residential areas in both the 2024 invasion and the 2026 resumption — with American-supplied munitions.

 Key Figures